Jayasimman-P-K/Jayasimman-P-K/README.md

 - 👯 I’m looking for an intern oppurtunity as a software developer
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣(Self thought Software Engineer)
 - 🥅 2021 Goals: Gain as many coding knowledge as I can
 - ⚡ Fun fact: I love to code, and to watch anime